Gold Coins

 • Legal Tender Status—Although their monetary denomination is much lower than their gold content, this serves as a government-backed guarantee that the coin will always retain some value, even in extreme economic downturns.

-• Exceptional Quality Standards—Government mints hold samples like American Eagles, Maple Leafs, and Britannias to the highest production standards, ensuring superior design, striking, and finish.
+• Exceptional Quality Standards—Government mints hold samples like American Eagles, Maple Leafs, and Britannias to the highest production standards, ensuring superior design, striking appearance, and exceptional finish.
 While some rounds and bars rival their high craftsmanship, government-minted coins are generally more consistent.

 • Long-Standing Coin Programs—Unlike private mints, governments have the financial resources to sustain multi-decade programs, which adds to their reliability and desirability in the numismatic market.

-• High Liquidity—Gold is already a highly liquid asset, but gold coins tend to be even more easy to trade and barter, especially in times of crisis, making them a preferred choice because of their flexibility.
+• High Liquidity— Gold is already a highly liquid asset, but gold coins can be even easier to trade and barter, especially in times of crisis, making them a preferred choice because of their flexibility.

 Two Key Considerations When Buying Gold Coins